 4. Employers Can Receive Meaningful Tax Deductions

-401(k)s also enable employers to receive tax deductions – which is always a plus.
+Employers often choose a 401(k) plan to receive tax deductions – which is always a plus.

 Employers receive a tax deduction for contributions to employees’ accounts.
 All told, this can be meaningful way for small business owners to avoid or defer paying taxes, as they are often paying these benefits to themselves by contributing (as an employer) to their own retirement accounts.

 The tax benefits don’t stop at the employer, though.
 Employees can also reap tax deductions through participation in 401(k)s.

 Here’s how it works: when an employee chooses a pre-tax deduction, this amount reduces their W2 earned income and it’s not taxed until the funds are withdrawn.
 Just giving employees a chance to reduce their own tax burden is a significant benefit.

 At a small business, the differences between management levels are obvious; because people work together and know each other more personally than the masses of employees at a corporation, any disparities in benefits can be more grating.